alexeymhv/adop-cartridges-cookbook/_docs/recipes/creating-a-job.md

 permalink: /docs/recipes/creating-a-job/
 ---

-Let's say you want to create a _freestyle_ Jenkins job.
+This section describes how to create a _freestyle_ Jenkins job.

 # Method